Welcome to my About Page

 Osuna www.osuna-orovivo.be

 Osuna interweaves Anatolian strings with those from South Siberia and strings from bygone eras.
-A symbiosis of Anatolian stringed instruments (saz, tanbur), Siberian harps (Khakas chatkhan) and medieval European string instruments and voices produces a musically surprising tapestry of sounds.
-In their latest album they follow Marco Polo along the Silk Road in collaboration with a Sand Artist that shows the journey visually with live projected Sandscapes.
+A symbiosis of Anatolian stringed instruments (Emre Gültekin - saz, tanbur), Siberian harps (Raphaël De Cock - Khakas chatkhan) and medieval European bowed instruments (Thomas Baeté) and voices produces a musically surprising tapestry of sounds.
+In their latest album they follow Marco Polo along the Silk Road in collaboration with Sand Artist Colette Dedyn - she provides the artwork visually accompagnying the musical journey with projected Sandscapes.

 Videos: https://vimeo.com/573471983 ; https://vimeo.com/830667857